musale/musale-dev/content/thoughts/visitor-pattern.md

 }
 ```

-Next, we need to "route" the correct cocktail to the correct method on the visitor.
+Next, we need to "route" the correct cocktail to the correct method on the visitor by changing the `Cocktail` interface.

 ```go
 type Cocktail interface{